betaorbust/eslint-formatter-compassion/README.md

 # Compassionate Linting (`eslint-formatter-compassionate`)

-Linter output for humans.

-> ### _The fastest path to `eslint-disable-line` runs directly through cryptic error messages._
+> _Compassion is a more active form of empathy._
+> _– April Wensel_

-ESLint is a fantastic tool, that lets us write better, more maintainable code.
-Unfortunately, when we get feedback from a linter, it usually comes across about as friendly as
+ESLint is a fantastic tool that lets us write better, more maintainable code.
+Unfortunately, when contributors get feedback from a linter, it usually comes across about as friendly as

 ```
 You did something wrong.
 Here's a token to Google around for.
 ```

-😓

-At a minimum, it would be useful to understand what the larger context around why the rule was written (ESLint docs!), but even more useful would be to understand the _why_ of the rule.
+That's frustrating!
+Especially when your contributor doesn't know exactly what the rule is trying to enforce or, more importantly, _**why**_ the project has it enabled.

+**We can do better, by sharing insight into our project's values and providing additional context right at the moment linting errors appear.
+This fosters a more aligned, less contentious development environment.**

-`eslint-formatter-compassionate` helps address that _why_ by letting you add contextual links to your own style guide (or any of the guides provided by this package) and modify error messages to fit your organization's needs.
-Leave the linting up to ESLint, but when it comes time to communicate with your human engineers, grab the reins and set some better context.
+`eslint-formatter-compassionate` helps provide this alignment by letting you add contextual links to your _**own style guide**_ (or any of the [guides](#guides) provided by this package) and modify existing lint error messages to fit your organization's needs.
+Leave linting code up to ESLint, but when it comes time to communicate with human engineers, grab the reins and set some better context.

 ![gif of formatter running in a terminal](./docs/images/formatter-demo.gif)

 ## Usage

 ### Quickstart

+`eslint-formatter-compassionate` provides several out-of-the-box ESLint formatters that use all the general guide data available.
+Getting started is as easy as telling ESLint which formatter to use.

 ```bash
 # Assuming you already have eslint running in your project.